Authored by the expert who managed and guided the team behind the Finland Property Pack

 Are there many Americans buying property and living in Finland in 2026?

-As of early 2026, Americans represent a small fraction of foreign property buyers in Finland, with estimates suggesting they account for well under 1% of residential transactions nationwide.
+As of early 2026, Americans represent a very small share of Finland's foreign resident population and an even smaller share of residential property buyers, with our estimate being well under 1% of all property transactions nationwide in a typical year.

 Do foreigners have the same buying rights as locals in Finland?